-1. A reduction in the reoccurrence of homelessness for individuals and families who exit the housing six (6) months after the last assistance provided under ESG.
+- 1. A reduction in the reoccurrence of homelessness for individuals and families who exit the shelter system. - 2.
+Expected Outcome is at least 35% of participants assisted will remain in permanent housing six (6) months after the last assistance provided under ESG.